Five distinct geometric crystalline nodes arranged in a radial decision map pattern

 Pricing first.
 Bubble uses a Workload Units (WU) consumption model, ranging from $29 to $349 per month (based on the computing resources your app consumes).
 A well-optimised Bubble app stays on lower tiers comfortably.
 A growing one with substantial automation can escalate faster than flat-rate platforms.
 Test under realistic load before a production commitment.

 Lock-in second.
 Bubble has no code export.
-An app built in Bubble cannot be moved to another platform without a complete rebuild — new database architecture, new workflows, new pages.
-That’s the highest lock-in risk among major Tier 1 platforms.
+An app built in Bubble cannot be moved to another platform without a complete rebuild — new database architecture, new workflows, new page designs.
+That’s the highest lock-in risk on this list.
+For mobile app development specifically, Bubble launched a native mobile builder in mid-2025, but it requires rebuilding every mobile app screen separately from the web app version.
 Choose Bubble as a deliberate long-term commitment, not because it appeared first in a search result.

 Best for: Founders building SaaS products or marketplaces with complex custom logic, who understand the WU pricing model and are committing to the platform long-term.